firebase/firebase-ios-sdk/ReleaseTooling/README.md

 - `--no-update-pod-repo`
   - This is for speedups when `pod repo update` has already been run recently.

+### Firebase Release zip building

+If the `--zip-pods` option is not specified, the tool will build a Firebase zip distribution.

 For release engineers (Googlers packaging an upcoming Firebase release) these commands should also be used:
 -  `--custom-spec-repos sso://cpdc-internal/firebase`
   - This pulls the latest podspecs from the CocoaPods staging area.
 - `--repo-dir path` GitHub repo containing Template and Carthage json file inputs.